 Notice of Entitlement to Relocation Payment

 If Relocation Payment is required, the Landlord must provide the Notice of Entitlement to Relocation Assistance to the Tenant at the same time as the notice to terminate tenancy is served.
-Please refer to the Termination of Tenancy Templates below to ensure that you are in compliance with all requirements.
+Please refer to the Termination of Tenancy Templates above to ensure that you are in compliance with all requirements.